rysiok/net_cfg/README.md

-# net_cfg
-Configuration files for OpenWRT
+Configuration files for OpenWRT router